 Watch the facial expressions and how they sneak off to light a cigarette which was forbidden at the time.
 Watch the flickering of the light and subtle body language indicating a romantic interlude.
 How they are tucked away, alone in the rose brambles off a veranda while there is dancing and music playing.
 See who follows whom.
 Who is younger?
 Who is older?
 At the intimate moment, they share a lifetime breathed away with a kiss.
 Notice the grays and how it is offset by the highlights and the shadows.

 The scene works without a soundtrack in black and white filming and film, because of the small minute facial expressions and movements with small cuts and edits.
 Back then, shots could not be easily edited after cut, but somehow the production crew was able to do it.

 In totality, SWAG77 builds their headcanons for fan-fiction in this manner.
 If we had the time and software to go frame-by-frame, we would.
-We want to watch the entire movie “Flesh and Blood”.
+We want to watch the entire movie “Flesh and the Devil”.
 If we had the chance, we would like to read the original script.
 Unfortunately, in this time of social media, we do not.
 However, it is remarkable to see this iconic still image and brief video are timeless in its portrayal.

 Please support our efforts: http://paypal.me/SWAG77/100